Certified Translation

 The Universal College Application was launched in 2007 to give students another (and some say, easier) way to apply to college.

 Students can use this one application to apply to dozens of colleges and universities.
-Some schools, however, still may require additional paperwork or materials, such as a college admissions essay or a recommendation.
+Some schools, however, still may require additional paperwork or materials, such as a college admissions essay or a recommendation letter.

 The premise of the Universal College Application wasn’t new.
 The Common Application was introduced in 1975, and students also use it to apply to multiple colleges and universities with only one form.